ibm-cloud-docs/assistant/dialog-voice-actions.md

 **Config Related Parameters**

 The parameters that you can set under *narrowband_recognize* and *broadband_recognize* reflect the parameters that are made available by the {{site.data.keyword.speechtotextshort}} WebSocket interface.
-The WebSocket API sends two types of parameters: query parameters, which are sent when Voice Gateway connects to the service, and message parameters, which are sent as JSON after the connection is established.
-For example, *model* and *customization_id* are query parameters, and *smart_formatting* is a WebSocket message parameter.
-For a full list of parameters, see the WebSockets API reference for {{site.data.keyword.speechtotextshort}} Service.
+The WebSocket API sends two types of parameters: query parameters, which are sent when phone integration connects to the service, and message parameters, which are sent as JSON after the connection is established.
+For example, *model* is a query parameters, and *smart_formatting* is a WebSocket message parameter.
+For a full list of parameters, see the WebSockets API reference for {{site.data.keyword.speechtotextshort}} service.

 You can define the following query parameters for the Media Relay's connection to the {{site.data.keyword.speechtotextshort}} service.
 Any other parameter that you define under *narrowband* or *broadband* is passed through on the WebSocket message request.